stolostron/acm-aap-aas-operations/cluster-bootstrap/multicluster-observability/base/custom-alerts/README.md

 AAPPodNotReady | AAP Pod in `ansible-automation-platform` namespace has been in a non-ready state for longer than 15 minutes AAPPodRestartingTooMuch | AAP Pod in `ansible-automation-platform` namespace restart more than 10 times over 10 minutes AAPStatefulSetReplicasMismatch | AAP StatefulSet in `ansible-automation-platform` namespace actual number of replicas is inconsistent with the set number of replicas over 5 minutes
-PolicyNotCompliant | Policy is not compliant for longer than 5 minutes
+MetricsCollectorMissing | Metrics collector Pod missing on some managed clusters for longer than 5 minutes PolicyNotCompliant | Policy is not compliant for longer than 5 minutes

 ## Adding an alert